nada-mah/nada-mah/README.md

 ## 👩🏻‍💻 About Me

-I am an AI and Backend Engineer with experience designing and deploying intelligent systems that solve real-world problems.
+I am an AI with experience designing and deploying intelligent systems that solve real-world problems.
 I focus on turning AI models into production-ready applications that are scalable, reliable, and impactful.
 My work includes high-accuracy document processing, multilingual search systems, and AI-powered platforms that improve engagement and efficiency.

 <!--
 ---